kimrojas/Utility-Collection/README.md

 ### II.
 Core Utilities
 - `coreutils/`
 - This folder contains instructions on how to compile and use custom `cp` and `mv`.
-The particular
+Theses particular custom commands have progress bar with them which is useful.

 ### III.
 Smith Utilities
 -  `smith_util/`